 13. Visit an indoor skating rink - multiple locations

 "Dine" together at the World Cafe.
 Photo courtesy of Children's Museum of New Hampshire

 14. Spend the afternoon at the Children's Museum of New Hampshire - Dover, NH

 Hands-on and interactive exhibits along with educational programs make CMNH a popular place for North Shore families to spend the day.
+Advanced reservations are required.
 Nearby Portsmouth is a great place to stop for good eats and more family fun.

 15. Ski the slopes at Bradford Ski Area - Bradford